kangkyu/bdd-app/README.md

 On reading https://semaphoreci.com/ebooks/rails-testing-handbook

 + authenticate users
-+ can keep an inventory of your books
++ can keep an inventory of books